ipfabric/docs/docs/platform_first_steps/01-deployment.md

 !!! important "Console Access"

-    Please note that the Azure serial console might not be accessible for setting the `osadmin` password in the [First Boot Wizard](02-boot_wizard.md).
+    Please note that the Azure serial console might not be accessible for setting the `osadmin` password in [IPF CLI Config](02-ipf_cli_config.md).
     In that case, please contact the IP Fabric Support team or your Solution Architect.
-    We can connect to the appliance via SSH with the default/factory `osadmin` password (that is overwritten during the First Boot Wizard) and run the First Boot Wizard manually.
+    We can connect to the appliance via SSH with the default/factory `osadmin` password (that is overwritten during IPF CLI Config) and run IPF CLI Config manually.